-Find about the possible risks and causes of nasal cavity and paranasal sinus cancers.
+Smoking, certain substances and HPV are some of the risks and causes of nasal and paranasal sinus cancers.

 Factors that increase your risk

-We do know that a few things can increase your risk, including the following:
+We do know that a few things can increase your risk for nasal and paranasal sinus cancer.

 Research suggests that working in some jobs increases your risk of developing cancers in the nasal cavity and paranasal sinuses.
 This is because they can expose you to certain chemicals.

 The Health and Safety Executive produced a report in 2012 that looked at whether there were particular occupations that increase the risk of nasal and paranasal cancers.
-They state that around a third of nasal and paranasal sinus cancers are linked to occupation.
+They state that around a third of nasal and paranasal sinus cancers are linked to certain occupations.

-- Wood dust – people who work in carpentry, including furniture and cabinet makers, wooden floors and any other wood related industry
+- Wood dust (mainly hard wood) - people who work in carpentry, including furniture and cabinet makers, wooden floors and any other wood related industry.

-- Nickel – is a metal used to make stainless steel
+- Nickel compounds - a metal used to make stainless steel.

 Human papilloma virus (HPV)